ax-i-om/ax-i-om.github.io/content/post/tempest/index.md

 This will NOT extract Mega links that do not include a decryption key in the URL.
 Mega links quickly differentiate between files and folders in the URL.
 Both files and folders have an ID of eight characters in length, consisting of lower case characters (a-z), upper case characters (A-Z), and the numbers 0-9.
 This is followed by a pound (#) symbol, which separates the ID from the decryption key.
 The decryption key can consist of lower case characters (a-z), upper case characters (A-Z), and the numbers 0-9; however, the decryption key also may include underscores ( _ ) and dashes/hyphens ( - ).
 Unlike the IDs, the decryption keys do differentiate in length based on whether or not it is a file or folder.
 Folders have a decryption key of 22 characters in length, whereas files have a decryption key of 43 characters in length.
 We will use the same expression to later extract any identified links from the paste.

 Now that we have extracted our Mega link, we must check whether or not it is still online.
 There is not much use in scraping offline Mega links in our scenario.
 The Mega API (Application Programming Interface) makes this extremely easy.
-Here is what the request URL looks like in Vigor:
+Here is what the request URL looks like in Tempest:

 ```
 https://g.api.mega.co.nz/cs?id=5644474&n=ID